Parkview Health Logo

 • Comprehensive and formal training on the da Vinci Robotic system and new surgical technology.

-• Resident physicians well-being, self-care, and a good work-life balance.
+• Resident physicians' well-being, self-care, and a good work-life balance.

-• Delivering compassionate care, building a loyal patient base and a creating a lifelong collegial and patient community.
+• Delivering compassionate care, building a loyal patient base and creating a lifelong collegial and patient community.

 Obstetrics and gynecology residency curriculum overview